 - Transportation: 29 percent

 Not only do these divisions emit varying amounts of GHGs, but they also consume different energy types and quantities.
-For example, over 90 percent of the transportation sector’s energy is petroleum-based, mainly including gasoline and diesel.
-On the contrary, electricity production relies primarily on coal and natural gas, depleting the Earth’s natural resources.
+For example, over 90 percent of the transportation sector’s energy is petroleum-based, mainly including gasoline and diesel engines.
+On the contrary, electricity production (for most countries) relies primarily on coal and natural gas, depleting the Earth’s natural resources.